Ingest Logs

 Select a Repo Path to store incoming logs.

 Set a Retention Day to keep logs in a repository before they are automatically deleted.
+You can add and remove multiple Repo Paths and Retention Days.

 Click Submit.

-Adding a Normalization Policy for Barracuda
+Adding a Normalization Policy

 Normalization policies normalize and standardize logs for efficient storage, analysis, and retrieval.

-Go to Settings >> Configuration from the navigation bar and click Normalization Policies.
+Go to Settings >> Configuration in the navigation bar, then click Normalization Policies.

 Click Add.